MarielTerebiznik/TSD-Analysis/README.md

 2) a phylogeny of species included in the dataset
 3) Code to reformat data, run MCMCglmm models, and model selection for the sex ratio data set

 To  run this code, download the data set and phylogeny and save to your working directory.
 Then run the code in order to first reformat the data into a binary data set, run that data set through each model, identify the best model through model selection.
+Running each model takes a handful of hours.